thought-driven/bummr/README.md

 manipulations which need to be doubled, I'm waiting on [this issue](https://github.com/bjoernalbers/aruba-doubles/issues/5)

-## Wanted

-Here are some things I'd love to add to Bummr:

-- Test coverage.
-- Configuration options (for test script path, name of master branch, etc)

 ## Thank you!

 Thanks to Ryan Sonnek for the [Bundler